Am deschis grupe noi Abheda Yoga Tradițională în

 Beyond any doubt, love is the most therapeutic phenomenon that exists.

 <>But remember: love can only grow face to face.
-Animals cannot feel this, for they do not know how to make love except behind their backs; therefore, a sense of friendship, a true relationship, cannot be established between them.
-Once the sexual intercourse is over, everyone goes to his business, separately, without a thank you or a goodbye!
-Animals have not been able to create families, friendships, a society, for the simple reason that when they make love they do not look each other in the eye, they do not stand face to face.
-As if their amorous act were a mechanical act.
-It contains no human element.
+Animals cannot feel this, because they only know how to make love behind their backs; Therefore, a feeling of friendship, a true relationship, cannot be established between them.
+Once the sexual act is over, everyone goes about their business, separately, without a thank you or goodbye!
+Animals have not managed to create families, friendships, a society, for the simple reason that when they make love they do not look into each other’s eyes, they do not stand face to face.
+As if their love act were a mechanical act.
+It does not contain any human element.

-<>Man needs intimacy; this is an essential need.
+<>Man needs privacy; This is an essential need.

 Sigmund Freud was very afraid of love; in fact, he feared his own repressed love.
 He was afraid of getting involved.
 He wanted to stay outside, not to get involved in his patient’s soul, to be just a scientific observer, detached, cold, at a distance.
 He created psychoanalysis as if it were a science.
-In reality, it is not a science and it will never be!
+In reality, it is not a science and never will be!
 It is an art, being much closer to love than to logic.

 Only a Buddha can be an authentic therapist, because he no longer has personal problems to solve.
 He can fully merge with his patient.
 In fact, for him the patient does not even represent a patient.

-This is the difference that exists between the relationship between a patient and his therapist and the one that exists between a disciple and his master.
+This is the difference that exists between the relationship between a patient and his therapist and that which exists between a disciple and his master.
 The disciple is not a patient, he is the beloved child of the master.
 The Master is not merely an observer; he becomes a participant.
 The two lost their separate entities and became one.
 This unity is the whole secret.

-<>Hugging is just a gesture reminiscent of unity, but even this gesture is of great use.
+<>The hug is just a gesture that reminds us of unity, but even this gesture is very useful.

 Children are so pure, so full of vitality, they overflow with so much energy.
 Finding this energy is enough to heal man.
 The important thing is to bring this child to light, and hugging is one of the most effective ways.